jill-12/web-dev-project/README.md

 - ✅ Clean and modern UI/UX design
 - ✅ Organized codebase for scalability
 - ✅ Interactive JavaScript enhancements
-- ✅ Deployed on a reliable platform (GitHub Pages / Netlify / Vercel)
+- ✅ Deployed on a reliable platform (  Netlify )

 ---